grafana/k6-studio/CONTRIBUTING.md

 ## Contribute to code

-> [!NOTE]
-> Grafana k6 Studio is currently in active development.
-Most of the features are meant to be implemented by the team, so we may or may not accept contributions from the community.
-> Non-critical bug fixes and small features are welcome, but please check with us first to see if we are already working on it.
+1. Pick an issue you'd like to fix.
+If there isn't one already, or you want to add a feature, please open one, and we can talk about how to do it.
+Out of respect for your time, please start a discussion about major contributions either in a GitHub Issue or in the [community forums](https://community.grafana.com/c/grafana-k6/k6-studio/) before you start implementing

-1. Create a fork and open a feature branch
+2. Create a fork and open a feature branch
-2. Sign the [Contributor License Agreement](https://cla-assistant.io/grafana/k6-studio) (the process is integrated with the pull request flow through cla-assistant.io).
+3. Sign the [Contributor License Agreement](https://cla-assistant.io/grafana/k6-studio) (the process is integrated with the pull request flow through cla-assistant.io)
-3. Create a pull request.
+4. Create a pull request.
 Make sure to include a description of the changes you made, and reference the issue number if applicable.
 The PR title should be descriptive and follow the [commit message format](#commit-message-format).
-Make sure to fill the PR template with the information we need to review your PR.
+Make sure to fill the PR template with the information we need to review your PR
-4. GitHub will assign reviewers to your pull request.
+5. GitHub will assign reviewers to your pull request.
 We will review your PR and provide feedback.
 We may ask you to make changes or improvements to your code.
-Once your PR is approved, a maintainer will merge it.
+Once your PR is approved, a maintainer will merge it

 ### Commit message format